yjmantilla/sovabids/paper/paper.md

 The primary architecture and core functionality of this software were completed prior to December 2023.
 Generative AI tools were not used in the conceptual design, methodological decisions, or scientific development of the project.

 After March 2025, limited use of generative AI tools was made for maintenance and supporting tasks.
-The tools used were ChatGPT Codex (o4-mini) and ChatGPT (GPT-4.1).
+The tools used were ChatGPT Codex (o4-mini) and ChatGPT (GPT-4.1) and Claude (Sonnet 4.6)

-AI assistance was used for:
-- Updating and improving GitHub Actions continuous integration workflows
-- Enhancing and clarifying documentation
-- Assisting in the implementation of a utility function for generating random 1/f signals
-- Minor code refactoring and formatting improvements
+AI assistance was used for updating and improving GitHub Actions continuous integration workflows, enhancing and clarifying documentation, assisting in the implementation of a utility function for generating random 1/f signals, minor code refactoring and formatting improvements, and minor improvements on the paper.
-- Minor improvements on the paper

 All AI-assisted outputs were carefully reviewed, edited, tested, and validated by the authors.
 All core design decisions and scientific judgments were made by the human authors.